toddcoulombe/waste-classification-transfer-learning/README.md

 # Waste Classification using Transfer Learning

 ## Overview
-This project uses deep learning and transfer learning to classify waste images into categories using a pre-trained model.
+This project uses deep learning and transfer learning to classify waste images into recyclable and organic categories using a pre-trained CNN model.

 ## What I did
 - Used a pre-trained CNN for feature extraction